-The Lifesaving Society appoints examiners to evaluate and
+The Lifesaving Society authorizes Examiners to evaluate and

 certify candidates in the Society's training programs.
 Examiners

-are experienced instructors who undergo specific training in
+are senior experienced instructors who undergo specific training in

-classroom and water time.
-The ESC may be run as a stand-alone
+time.
+The Examiner course may be run as a stand-alone course or

 Reference materials required: Canadian